Do I Need Trekking Poles?

-Trekking poles are standard equipment for many experienced hikers - but do you really need them?
-The answer is maybe—there's only a couple conditions that I use hiking poles under.
-Here's how you should determine whether you need trekking poles or not.
+Trekking poles are standard equipment for many experienced hikers – but do you really need them?
+The answer is maybe—there are a few conditions that I use hiking poles under and some I do not.
+Here’s how you should determine whether you need trekking poles or not.

 A trekking pole (also known as a hiking pole) is basically a ski pole with a handle that you use when hiking.
 Trekking poles are almost always used in pairs.
 There is also something called a hiking staff (also known as a hiking stick) that is a single pole.
 Most hikers go with two trekking poles over a hiking staff.
 I think the pair just provides more benefits.